Kinokkory/wiwinwlh/tutorial.md

   convert = ord
 ```

-Using the same example we used for multiparamater + functional dependencies
+Using the same example we used for multiparameter + functional dependencies
 illustration we see that there is a direct translation between the type family
 approach and functional dependencies.
 These two approaches have the same
 expressive power.